Noam-Jacob/NJ_CAP_Project/README.md

 **Data Dictionary:**

-The Data Dictionary is provided in the Data_dictionary.xlsx file in the git repository.
+The Data Dictionary is provided in the `Diagram\Data_dictionary.xlsx` file.

 **How to Execute:**
 1. Download repository